List of Kamen Rider Build characters: Hard Guardians

 The Hard Guardians (ハードガーディアン, Hādo Gādian) are enhanced versions of the Guardians which Namba Heavy Industries mass-produced following Seito's declaration of war on Touto.
 When Namba Heavy is disbanded, the remaining units are put under Evolto's control and serve as the front line of Pandora Tower's defense.

-The Hard Guardians are equipped with a combat AI unit, Gatling guns on their right arm, clawed gauntlets on their left arm, and shoulder-mounted missile pods, with an improved drive module placed on each joint to enhance mobility.
+The Hard Guardians are equipped with a combat AI unit, a Gatling gun on their right arm, a clawed gauntlet on their left arm, and a pair of shoulder-mounted missile pods, with an improved drive module placed on each joint to enhance mobility.
 Their equipment can be replaced depending on the combat situation and can fight on equal terms against Rider System users.

 Takumi Katsuragi

 Takumi Katsuragi (葛城 巧, Katsuragi Takumi) is a 26-year-old man and the past identity of Sento Kiryu, infamously known among his peers as "The Devil's Scientist" (悪魔の科学者, Akuma no Kagakusha).
 During the Sky Disaster, he was unaware of the full truth at the time and promised his father Shinobu that he would stop the Blood Race from destroying the Earth.
 During this time, he restarted Project Build (プロジェクトビルド, Purojekuto Birudo) and subjected himself to Nebula Gas to become Kamen Rider Build, but was banned for conducting unethical human experimentations with the Nebula Gas to evolve humanity.

 During this period, Takumi assisted his former Touto colleague Kaisei Mogami in building the Enigma system to travel to another reality.
 While testing the performance of Kamen Rider Build in said world, he twice intervened in the confrontation between humans and Bugster.
 Having accidentally killed Kamen Rider Genm prior, Build went on to extract Ex-Aid's samples into a single Fullbottle before foiling Mogami's intent to cause a convergence between the two realities.

 Takumi Katsuragi is portrayed by Yukiaki Kiyama (木山 廉彬, Kiyama Yukiaki), and his cameo appearances as Build in Kamen Rider Ex-Aid were voiced by Atsuhiro Inukai.